Fluorodeoxyglucose (18F): Synthesis

-The fluoride anion is nucleophilic, so anhydrous conditions are required to avoid competing reactions involving hydroxide, which is also a good nucleophile.
+The nucleophilic fluoride anion is basic, so anhydrous conditions are required to avoid competing reactions involving hydroxide, which is also a good nucleophile.
 The use of the cryptand to sequester the potassium ions avoids ion-pairing between free potassium and fluoride ions, rendering the fluoride anion more reactive.

 Intermediate 2 is treated with the protected mannose triflate (1); the fluoride anion displaces the triflate leaving group in an S_{N}2 reaction, giving the protected fluorinated deoxyglucose (3).
 Base hydrolysis removes the acetyl protecting groups, giving the desired product (4) after removing the cryptand via ion-exchange: